nih-niddk-mbs/StochasticGene.jl/README.md

 # StochasticGene.jl

 Julia package to simulate and fit stochastic models of gene transcription to experimental data.
 The data acceptable include distributions of mRNA counts per cell (e.g. single molecule FISH (smFISH) or single cell RNA sequence (scRNA) data)), image intensity traces from live cell imaging, dwell time distributions of reporters (e.g. MS2 or PP7) imaged in live cells, and in combination.
 The transcription models considered are stochastic (continuous Markov systems) with an arbitrary number of G (gene) states, R (pre-RNA) steps, S splice sites (up to R), and reporter insertion step (insertstep).
 The gene always occupies one of the G states and there are random (user specified) transitions between G states.
 One of the G states is an active state where transcription can be initiated and the first R step becomes occupied.
 An irreversible forward transition can then occur to the next R step if that step is unoccupied mimicking elongation.
 An mRNA molecule is ejected from the final (termination) R step where it then decays stochastically.
 The model can account for multiple alleles of the gene in the same cell.
 The user can specify which R step is considered visible when occupied (i.e. contains a reporter).
 For example, if the pre-RNA MS2 construct is inserted into an intron that is transcribed early then you could make the reporter insertstep to be 1 and all R steps will be visible.
 But if the reporter is transcribed late then you could choose a later R step, like step 3, and only R steps at and after step 3 are considered visible.
 The genes/alleles can also be coupled.
 In the original model in Rodriguez et al. Cell (2018), the reporter was in an exon and was visible at all steps and then ejected.
 In Wan et al. Cell (2021), the reporter is inserted into an intron and thus can be spliced out before the polymerase reaches the final R step.
-Models are allowed to have no R steps (i.e. classic telegraph models but with arbitrary numbers of G states (rather thabn usual two)) where an mRNA molecule can be stochastically produced when the gene occupies the active G state.
+Models are allowed to have no R steps (i.e. classic telegraph models but with arbitrary numbers of G states (rather than the usual two)) where an mRNA molecule can be stochastically produced when the gene occupies the active G state.
 You can also specify reporters for G states (e.g. transcription factors) and more than one simultaneous reporter (e.g. reporters for introns and transcription factors).
 The model can also be run on multiple processors and has been used to fit scRNA from the entire genome.
 Trzaskoma et al. Science Advances (2024).

 The package has functions to specify the models, prepare the data, compute the predicted data, apply a Metropolis-Hastings markov chain monte carlo (MCMC) algorithm to fit the parameters of the models to the data (i.e. compute Bayesian posterior distributions), explicitly simulate models, and analyze the results.
 Unfortunately, not all capabilities are documented so just send me a message if you have any questions.

 StochasticGene can run on small data sets on a laptop or large data sets on a multiprocessor cluster such as NIH Biowulf.
 There are functions that generate swarm files to be submitted and process and analyze the results.

+Nomenclature: I specifically make a distinction between states and steps because this is important for understanding the model structure.
+A state is a specific configuration the model can be in.
+Thus, if we just consider a telegraph model (i.e. a G model), the model can only be in one of the G states at any given time so that is why they are true states.
+However, an R step is a position along the gene where a preRNA can reside.
+It is technically not a state because there are multiple possible configurations of occupied R steps at any given time.
+For example, for R=3, the model can be in any of the following configurations: (1,0,0), (0,1,0), (0,0,1), (1,1,0), (1,0,1), (0,1,1), (1,1,1).
+Thus, there are 8 possible configurations or "states" of occupied R steps at any given time.
+For a GR model, the state of the full system is the tensor or kronecker product of the G and R states.
+If we also include the ejected mRNA molecules, then mRNA state is specified by the number of mRNA molecules.
+In this case, the state space is infinite since there is no limit to the number of mRNA molecules.
+The state of the full GRM system is the tensor or kronecker product of the G, R, and the number of mRNA molecules.
+When splicing is included, each R step is represented by a base 3 number, where 0 indicates it is unoccupied, 1 indicates the preRNA with the intron spliced out, and 2 indicates the preRNA is not spliced out.
+The size of the GR state space is G*2^R and the size of the GRS state space is G*3^R. Thus the size of the network grows exponentially with the number of R steps.
+Depending on what type of data you fit the computation time will generally go as the size of the state space in the very best case and the square or cube of the size for the worst cases.

 ### Installing StochasticGene